 If you have less than two years' service as a member of the Scheme, you will be entitled to the value of your own employee and AVC contributions where applicable.
-However, if you have satisfied the "Vesting Period", as defined in the "Scheme Definitions" section of this booklet, you will also be entitled to the value of your employer's contributions.
+However if you have satisfied the Vesting Period, as outlined in your application form, you will also be entitled to the value of your employer's contributions.